 BioRegionNEWS Eagle Creek Farms

 This certified organic farm went through the process of transition from conventional.
 This means a change in farming practices and especially the materials used for growing vegetables.
-The image above is from their website and show how dark and rich looking their soil is.
-These fields can produce nutrient dense yields without the need for expensive chemicals.
+Dark soils, like this farm has (see their website), are carbon rich and these fields can produce nutrient dense yields without the need for expensive chemicals.

 Most certified organic farms in BC are small (1-2 acres) and grow vegetables for direct sale to consumers.
 The certified organic farms here in Alberta seem to be larger although there are smaller urban farms as well.
 The potential here is tremendous.
 The general public has not realized this, yet.
-The field pictured above is being worked with machines.
-Many BC small organic farms use hand tools or small machines eg roto-tiller, but not tractors and long rows as shown above.
+This farm works it’s larger fields with machines.
+Many BC small organic farms use hand tools or small machines eg roto-tiller, but not tractors and long rows as shown in the images on their website.